 I used to get up when I heard the 'eight 'o' clock buzzer'.
 It was actually a factory siren or hooter at Pye's in Chesterton, and was heard as a high pitched distant wail in Arbury.
-It wasn't at all a buzzing sound, but we called it that anyway.
+It wasn't at all like a buzzing sound, but we called it that anyway.
 There were two or three of them early in the morning for different shifts.

 I always had Weetabix for breakfast.
 Well, actually I had 'Bisk Wheat' or some such non-expensive version from Bishop's in Arbury Court, but it amounted to the same.